interledger/interledger.github.io/_content/setup-wallets.md

 This tutorial describes two ways to create an Interledger account to send and receive test funds:

-- With a Xpring ILP testnet account
+- With a Xpring connector account
 - With a [rafiki.money](https://rafiki.money) account

 Both of these types of Interledger accounts allow you to send and receive test funds, and are useful for developing and testing apps.
 This type of account can also be referred to as a "wallet."